In this article, I want to outline the basic process of how people living with diabetes can increase muscle mass.

 When you add something (training wise), you need to add something (recovery wise) from the list above.
 You can’t keep increasing the training intensity and frequency all the time.
 There is a cutoff point!

-You also need to respect the fact stressors like prolonged emotional trauma and illness, especially uncontrolled diabetes can interfere with your muscle building efforts.
+You also need to respect the fact that stressors, like prolonged emotional trauma and illness, especially uncontrolled diabetes can interfere with your muscle building efforts.

 3 Facts About Building Muscle with Diabetes.